 - All children and staff take part in regular 'DEAR' time (Drop Everything and Read).
 During this time the focus is simply on finding a comfy spot and reading for pleasure.
-Parents are invited to some of our DEAR sessions where full participation is expected and enjoyed. - All classes have a story case for use by one or two children each week.
-They take home the case which includes a chosen book, the class teddy and a sachet of hot chocolate to ensure a relaxing and enjoyable read. - We encourage children to bring photos of themselves reading at home or when they are out and about, and to discuss and recommend books to their class, or bring in books from home that might be enjoyable during story time.

-- We have a 'Reading Cafe' where tables are laid out with books of different genres and classes come to read and share books whilst enjoying a small drink and a biscuit. - Our Reading Champions choose a genre and we have a school 'Battle of the Books'.
+Parents are invited to some of our DEAR sessions where full participation is expected and enjoyed. - All classrooms have a reading area and we are developing outside reading areas. - Daily story times in all classes. - We encourage children to bring photos of themselves reading at home or when they are out and about, and to discuss and recommend books to their class, or bring in books from home that might be enjoyable during story time. - We have a 'Reading Cafe' where tables are laid out with books of different genres and classes come to read and share books whilst enjoying a small drink and a biscuit. - Our Reading Champions choose a genre and we have a school 'Battle of the Books'.
 A number of books are chosen and all classes vote for their favourite.
 We have very exciting semi-final and final reads to determine the overall winner. - All classes have timetabled visits to the school library which is well stocked with a variety of exciting and interesting texts to enjoy and all children are encouraged to borrow a book from our school library on a weekly basis to take home and share.